Zlahrouni/pano-cloud-aws/README.md

 This is a simple article application built with React, TypeScript, and Docker.
 The application is containerized into four Docker containers: a database, Nginx, a frontend, and a backend.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+**Notice** :
+We didn't merge the _`swarm`_ and _`terraform`_ & _`ansible`_ branches into the main branch due to some issues in these branches.
+We decided to keep the main branch for only the code that works.
+However, you can still try to check the other steps and test them

 ### Prerequisites